 (a) The current status of implementation by the Authority of the priorities set out in the 1994 Agreement, in particular those set out in section 1 (5) of the annex, and in the Convention, as well as activities mandated by the Council;

-(b) The Authority's current and projected workload, resources and capacity for the period of the present strategic plan;
+(b) The Authority's current and projected workload, resources and capacity for the period of the present draft strategic plan;

-(c) Other relevant international agreements, processes, principles and objectives, including the 2030 Agenda for Sustainable Development.
+(c) Other relevant international agreements, principles and objectives, including the 2030 Agenda.

 II.
 Mission statement